Last modified by djahnie 2023-11-15 17:42:46

 :clap: How to contribute

-The content is stored at gitlab.com/kanthaus/handbook.
+The content is stored at git.kanthaus.online/kanthaus/handbook.

-First, make sure you have access rights:
+First, make sure you have access rights: you need a NextCloud account part of the "Kanthaus" team.

 Next, understand the two approaches you can take:

-1. edit directly in the GitLab interface
+1. edit directly in the web interface

 2. clone the git repository to your computer, make changes, then push them back

-:cloud: Editing in GitLab interface
+:cloud: Editing in web interface

 The content is written in markdown, if you are not familiar with markdown you can learn more about it at markdownguide.org.